 Lemon Almond Tilapia

 Lemon Almond Tilapia out of the air fryer is quick and easy, and can be served casually on a weeknight, or dressed up with a simple lemon cream sauce for a more special occasion.
-Tilapia is so versatile and offers a nice large surface for a delicious crust.Jump to Recipe (but you'll miss the tips and tricks...)
+Tilapia is so versatile and offers a nice large surface for a delicious crust.Jump to Recipe (or scroll for photos and riveting information...)